 (6) Use of existing monitoring wells.
-A monitoring well approved for use in the previous discharge permit and in existence before the effective date of the dairy rule shall be approved for ground water monitoring at a dairy facility provided all of the following requirements are met.
+A monitoring well in existence before the effective date of the dairy rule, properly constructed in accordance with department guidelines applicable when the well was constructed, and operating as approved in a previous discharge permit, shall be approved for ground water monitoring at a dairy facility provided all of the following requirements are met.